Water Damage

 • If all else fails and you experience a burst pipe that results in water damage, shut off the main water valve and contact a professional water damage restoration company with trained technicians and extraction, drying and dehumidifying equipment.

-If Water Damage Occurs, Tips for Clean
+If Water Damage Occurs, Tips for Clean-Up:

 • Shut off the main water valve, if practical, and call a plumber to fix the leak.